 If you’re in doubt about your rights to sick days, or your claims to payment, talk to your union.

-In collective agreements, there is a right of employees to stay at home when their children are ill, without any loss in wages.
-Generally, you have a right to 12 days for every 12 month period.
+In collective agreements, there is a right of employees to stay at home when their children are ill two days for each worked month, without loss in daytime and shiftwork wages.
+After 6 month work you have a right to 12 days for every 12 month period.

 Remember to inform your employer when you have to stay at home due to your child’s illness.

 If you are injured at work, or on your way to or from work, you have the right to compensation in addition to your sick days, in the form of daytime wages for up to three months.

 Remember to talk to your union if you are injured at work.